Twisted Ruelle zeta function on hyperbolic manifolds and complex-valued analytic torsion: Introduction

 where $e$ is a linear combination of the twisted Betti numbers $\beta_{i}=\dim H^{i}(X;\varrho)$, and $C_{\varrho}\in\Q$ is defined in therms of $\beta_{i}$.
 The theorem of Fried gave rise to important applications, such as the asymptotic behavior of the analytic torsion (\cite{M2}) and the study of the growth of the torsion in the cohomology of a closed arithmetic hyperbolic $3$-manifold (\cite{MMar}).

 The connection of the Ruelle zeta function to spectral invariants such as the analytic torsion has been studied by Bunke and Olbrich (\cite{BO}), Wotzke (\cite{Wo}), M\"{u}ller (\cite{M2}) for compact hyperbolic manifolds, under certain assumptions on the representation of the fundamental group of the manifold.
 For the case of a hyperbolic manifold of finite volume, we refer the reader to the work of Park (\cite{Park}) and Pfaff (\cite{pfaff2}, \cite{pfaff1}).
-An advanced study of the dynamical zeta functions of locally symmetric manifolds of higher rank is due to Moscovici and Stanton in \cite{MS91}, Deitmar in \cite{Deit1}, Schen in \cite{Shen2018} and Moscovici, Stanton and Frahm in \cite{MSF}.
-We mention also the work of Dang, Guillarmou, Rivier and Shen (\cite{dang2019fried}) where the Fried 's conjecture is treated for dimension $3$, for Anosov flows near the geodesic flow on the unit tangent bundle of hyperbolic $3$-manifolds.
+An advanced study of the dynamical zeta functions of locally symmetric manifolds of higher rank is due to Moscovici and Stanton in \cite{MS91}, Deitmar in \cite{Deit1}, Shen in \cite{Shen2018} and Moscovici, Stanton and Frahm in \cite{MSF}.
+We mention also the work of Dang, Guillarmou, Riviere and Shen (\cite{dang2019fried}) where the Fried 's conjecture is treated for dimension $3$, for Anosov flows near the geodesic flow on the unit tangent bundle of hyperbolic $3$-manifolds.
 This result was extended by Chaubet and Dang to higher dimensions in \cite {chaubet2019dynamical}, where a new object is introduced, the dynamical torsion.
+Ceki{\'c}, Delarue, Dyatlov and Paternain studied the Ruelle zeta function at zero for nearly hyperbolic 3-manifolds in \cite{cekic2022ruelle}.
+The twisted Ruelle zeta function associated with a non-unitary representation and its relation to topological invariants has been studied by Frahm and the author in \cite{frahm2023twisted}, in the case of compact hyperbolic surfaces, and by B{\'e}nard, Frahm and the author in \cite{benard2021twisted}, in the case of compact hyperbolic orbisurfaces.
+Recently, Hochs and Saratchandran in \cite{hochs2023ruelle} dealt with an equivariant generalisation of Fried's conjecture for proper group actions on smooth manifolds, with compact quotients.

 For unitary representations, the dynamical zeta functions have been studied by Bunke and Olbrich in \cite{BO} for all locally symmetric spaces of real rank 1.
 They proved that the zeta functions admit a meromorphic continuation to the whole complex plane and satisfy functional equations.
 Moreover, for compact, hyperbolic, odd dimensional manifolds, and under the additional assumption that the representation is acyclic, they proved that the Ruelle zeta function is regular at zero and equals the square of the analytic torsion as in {\eqref{fried}} (\cite[Theorem 4.8]{BO}).